 We can verify that our smart contract is responding to us by calling on this:

 Here we send an action to eosio, the user we have previously deployed the contract with, calling the action hi without parameters.
 Then we sign on with our private key (-p eosio), used earlier in one of our previous steps.

 Creating a smart contract for EOS is easy.
 You must have a wallet and have imported the user-key signing the transaction.
 Then just write the smart contract, compile and deploy it to the blockchain.

-Also, if you are looking for a partner that can start developing your any kind of software project Devlane is available for you.
-We specialize in many categories & technologies and blockchain is one of these.
-We have special knowledge in Ethereum & EOS.
+Also, if you are looking for a partner that can start developing your any kind of software project, Devlane is available for you.
+We specialize in many categories & technologies, and blockchain is one of these.
+We have exceptional knowledge of Ethereum & EOS.

 You can have all your development made from scratch, or we can lend you some IT resources to augment your in-house team.